LETRUNGK2/Bank-Marketing/README.md

 # Bank-Marketing
-This repository apply SQL to analyze dataset which generated from an implicit bank marketing campaign and find key insight to develop a more effective strategy for future campaign
+This repository apply SQL to analyze dataset which generated from an autonomous bank marketing campaign,which convince customer to agree to terms deposit, and find key insight to develop a more effective strategy for future campaign.

+Key questions should be addressed:
+1. Who are more willing to accept term deposit ?
+2. What are/is similarity for those customer who accept term deposit
+3. what is the successf rate after multiple call attempts?

 # Dataset explaination for initial understanding
 - Data described the results from the marketing campaign of financial institutions whether the customers agreed to subscribe to a bank term deposit or not.